-This one term winter course is a professional cookery course suited to those with a sound knowledge of cooking who wish to improve their skills.
+This one term full time course is a professional cookery course suited to those with a sound knowledge of cooking who wish to improve their skills.
 It is also suitable for experienced cooks who lack formal training but wish to learn classical cooking methods to create contemporary dishes.
 Students completing the Intermediate Certificate will be proficient cooks, able to enter into a professional catering environment.
 This is also the second term of the three term Diploma.

 There are demonstrations from various experts in their fields, who will introduce students to different styles of cooking, such as South East Asian flavours, as well as tastings and demonstrations on subjects such as cheese appreciation, lead by cheese historian Tom Badcock.

 How to book: